open-contracting/standard/docs/guidance/map/unsuccessful_tender.md

-## Unsuccessful Tender
+## Unsuccessful tenders

 In the case of procurement, a contracting process can be defined as a procurement procedure.
 There is a one-to-one correspondence between the first stage of a procurement procedure (tender) and a contracting process.

 In OCDS, at a conceptual level, a contracting process is intended to match each concrete attempt to start a procedure that leads to one or more contracts.
 Attempts can include: an invitation to tender (in open procedure); an invitation to request to participate; a competition for a concession; a direct award, etc.